-The Articles product lets you provide your customers with faster support.
+The Articles add on lets you provide your customers with faster support.
 You can automatically suggest articles to answer common questions, and let your customers quickly help themselves before they chat.
 You can easily create articles, share them with customers as you chat, and gather feedback to help you improve your content.

 What you get with Articles:

 - A connected Help Center: An easily searchable knowledge base that connects to Inbox.

 - Article search app: Let your customers find and read articles in your Messenger home before they start a conversation.

 - Smart suggestions: Our bot, Operator, intelligently suggests articles to answer your customers’ questions before your teammates reply, and automatically closes conversations when successful.